I currently have three books in print: A Guernsey Double, Strange Journey and my latest collection, Stone Witness.

-This, my first published collection is available from a variety of sources, including amazon, or can be purchased from me direct via this site, price £5.00 including UK postage.
+This, my first published collection is available from a variety of sources, including amazon.co.uk, or via this site, price £5.00 plus UK postage.

 One reviewer wrote: Strange Journey is the long-awaited full-length collection from Richard Fleming, following from The Man Who Landed in A Guernsey Double.
 Strange Journey sees the poet deftly collecting fragments of a life which began in Belfast, Northern Ireland, and saw him settle in Guernsey in the Channel Islands.

 Filled with emotional depth charges, Strange Journey weaves passages of piercing beauty with struggles with depression, the elation of love, and nostalgia for lost childhood and the figures who loomed large in it.

 'I set off as a boy and ended up

 some kind of prehistoric chap,